 Dr Cat Scott

-- Position: University Academic Fellow in Biosphere-Climate Interactions
+- Position: NERC Independent Research Fellow & University Academic Fellow in Biosphere-Climate Interactions

-- Areas of expertise: biosphere-atmosphere interactions; secondary organic aerosol; natural aerosol; aerosol-climate interactions; land-use change
+- Areas of expertise: biosphere-atmosphere interactions; land-use change; forests; secondary organic aerosol; natural aerosol; aerosol-climate interactions

 - Email: C.E.Scott@leeds.ac.uk